artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 * Italiano ([**Angelo Lazzari**](http://www.redtulp.com/)).

 = Technical support =
-**Art Project Group** offers [**Technical support**](https://artprojectgroup.es/tienda/ticket-de-soporte) to configure or install ***WooCommerce - APG Weight and Postcode/State/Country Shipping***.
+**Art Project Group** offers [**Technical support**](https://artprojectgroup.es/tienda/ticket-de-soporte) to configure or install ***WC - APG Weight Shipping***.

 = Origin =
-**WooCommerce - APG Weight and Postcode/State/Country Shipping** has been programmed from plugin [*AWD Weight/Country Shipping*](http://wordpress.org/plugins/awd-weightcountry-shipping/) from [Andy_P](http://profiles.wordpress.org/andy_p/) and [Mantish](http://wordpress.org/support/profile/mantish) modification published on [GitHub](https://gist.github.com/Mantish/5658280), who, despite his brilliance, didn’t offer all the features we needed.
+**WC - APG Weight Shipping** has been programmed from plugin [*AWD Weight/Country Shipping*](https://wordpress.org/plugins/awd-weightcountry-shipping/) from [Andy_P](https://profiles.wordpress.org/andy_p/) and [Mantish](https://wordpress.org/support/profile/mantish) modification published on [GitHub](https://gist.github.com/Mantish/5658280), who, despite his brilliance, didn’t offer all the features we needed.
 Even so their work has been absolutely essential for the realization of this plugin.

 = More information =
-On our official website you can learn more about [**WooCommerce - APG Weight and Postcode/State/Country Shipping**](https://artprojectgroup.es/plugins-para-wordpress/plugins-para-woocommerce/woocommerce-apg-weight-and-postcodestatecountry-shipping).
+On our official website you can learn more about [**WC - APG Weight Shipping**](https://artprojectgroup.es/plugins-para-woocommerce/wc-apg-weight-shipping).

 = Comments =
 Don’t forget to leave us your comment on:

-* [WooCommerce - APG Weight and Postcode/State/Country Shipping](https://artprojectgroup.es/plugins-para-wordpress/plugins-para-woocommerce/woocommerce-apg-weight-and-postcodestatecountry-shipping) on Art Project Group.
+* [WC - APG Weight Shipping](https://artprojectgroup.es/plugins-para-woocommerce/wc-apg-weight-shipping) on Art Project Group.
 * [Art Project Group](https://www.facebook.com/artprojectgroup) on Facebook.
 * [@artprojectgroup](https://twitter.com/artprojectgroup) on Twitter.
 * [+ArtProjectGroupES](https://plus.google.com/+ArtProjectGroupES/) on Google+.

 = More plugins =
-Remember that you can find more [plugins for WordPress](https://artprojectgroup.es/plugins-para-wordpress) and more [plugins for WooCommerce](https://artprojectgroup.es/plugins-para-wordpress/plugins-para-woocommerce) on [Art Project Group](https://artprojectgroup.es) and our profile on [WordPress](http://profiles.wordpress.org/artprojectgroup/).
+Remember that you can find more [plugins for WordPress](https://artprojectgroup.es/plugins-para-wordpress) and more [plugins for WooCommerce](https://artprojectgroup.es/plugins-para-woocommerce) on [Art Project Group](https://artprojectgroup.es) and our profile on [WordPress](https://profiles.wordpress.org/artprojectgroup/).

 = GitHub =
 You can follow the development of this plugin on [Github](https://github.com/artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping).